 Being consistent with your approach to sleep helps to move through a sleep regression more quickly.
 Sleep regressions can last 1-2 weeks, but letting go of healthy sleep habits during this time can lead to ongoing struggles.

 A healthy sleep foundation can reduce the impact and length of a sleep regression.
 If you’re struggling with your child’s sleep, I can help!
-Whether you have a newborn, infant, or toddler, my classes will help you create a holistic plan to achieve more consistent and restful sleep for everyone in your family, even during regressions.
+Whether you have a newborn (0-4 months) or baby (5-24 months) my classes will help you create a customizable plan to achieve more consistent and restful sleep for everyone in your family, even during regressions.